-There are some utility costs that you should budget for as well.
+There are some utility costs you should also budget.
 They include the following:

 Tips to Save Money in Dublin

-- While cabs may appear convenient at times, refrain from using them frequently and instead hop onto a local bus.
+- While cabs may appear convenient, refrain from using them frequently and instead hop onto a local bus.
 Buses help in affordably commuting across the city.

 - The Dublin Bikes sharing program is an affordable way to explore the city.

-- You will find many early bird special offers at restaurants in Dublin which will be cheaper than regular meals.
+- You will find many early bird special offers at Dublin restaurants cheaper than regular meals.

 - Getting to the airport is sometimes a major task due to the lack of subway systems or trains linking the city center and Dublin Airport.
 However, taking a taxi will cost you a bomb.
 You can go for local buses that make numerous stops or the Aircoach, the 24-hour express service.

 - You can buy the Dublin Pass to save money on entry tickets to several landmarks and attractions.

 - The cost of living in Dublin for an Indian family of four is roughly €3,817

 - The cost of living is approximately €1,014 for a single person each month.